 As a personal trainer who works with clients at home in the Boca Raton, Florida area.
 I’m always trying to better my skills at my profession.
 As I go to fitness centers and personal training studios.
 I notice more and more how personal fitness trainers don’t assess the clients.
 What I mean is they don’t test for muscle imbalances, postural distortions, weaknesses and faulty movement patterns among other things.
 When a client starts out with a personal trainer.
 The most important things that a personal trainer can do and is supposed to do is assess the client in regards to their fitness level and how they move.
 Assessment is the key to learning about the client and how they move and respond to exercise.
 No matter what the goals are for the client.
 There must be an assessment.
 As much as this is talked about I don’t see it performed.
-A lessons in physical rehabilitation situations, movement specialists or high level health practitioners.
 As for personal trainers pretty much assessment is nonexistent.
 Assessment also should be done on a weekly basis.
 To see how the client is performing and moving.